Fitzherbert Park

 Fitzherbert Park is a cricket ground in Palmerston North in New Zealand, a home ground of the Central Districts.
-In February 2000, New Zealand Women defeated England Women at the ground.
+In February 2000, New Zealand Women defeated England Women at the ground, in the opening match of a 5-ODI series.

 The ground is situated on Fitzherbert Avenue in the parklands beside the Manawatū River.
 Known originally just as the Sportsground, it was renamed Fitzherbert Park in 1973.

 Re-development

-With the development of NZC Warrant of Fitness (WOF) and increasing expectations of the modern game Fitzherbert Park lost their NZC WOF due to the lack of effective irrigation to the outfield in droughty summers causing a brown bumpy outfield that first class players did not like.
+With the development of the NZC Warrant of Fitness (WOF) and increasing expectations of the modern game, Fitzherbert Park lost their NZC WOF due to the lack of effective irrigation to the outfield in droughty summers, causing a brown bumpy outfield that first class players did not like.

 Fitzherbert Park is unusual as it has three cricket blocks (two club and one representative) and a practice block within the one facility.
-During winter rugby league is played over the outfield and blocks making for more difficult management of the ground for the groundstaff.